Agoric/documentation/main/zoe/guide/contracts/atomic-swap.md

 you the asset and ask you to send me the other kind back.
 But, you could choose to behave opportunistically: receive my asset and give nothing back.
-To solve this problem, swap contracts allow users to securely trade one kind of eright for another kind, leveraging Zoe for escrow and offer safety.
+To solve this problem, swap contracts allow users to securely trade one kind of digital asset for another kind, leveraging Zoe for escrow and offer safety.
 At no time does any user have the ability to behave opportunistically.

-## Atomic Swap

 In the `atomicSwap` contract, anyone can securely swap with a counterparty by escrowing digital assets with Zoe and sending an invite to the swap to the counterparty.

 Let's say that Alice wants to swap with Bob as the counterparty.
 She knows that the code for the swap has already been installed, so she can create a swap instance from the swap installation (`handle` is the unique, unforgeable identifier):

 ```js
 const issuerKeywordRecord = harden({